Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-Having derived the SNR for the scattering-mode detection scheme, we consider the optimization of the search.
-We assume that the search probes dark matter between frequencies $\nu_{l}$ and $\nu_{h}$.
+Priors are also important for accurately comparing single-pole resonant and reactive broadband searches.
+Unlike a broadband search, a resonant search is tuned to probe a wide mass range, and the sensitivity at a given rest-mass frequency is dependent on the scan time allocation.
+Thus, to compare the two search strategies and determine optimal scan time allocation in the resonant search, we require a language describing how the two searches possess the same, fixed objectives.
+This language is provided by priors.
+See Appendix \ref{sec:ResvBroad_SQUID} for details.

+Consideration of priors is a central theme in this section, which analyzes scan optimization based on the SNR analysis of the previous section.
+We fix the lower and upper frequency limits of the search range, denoting them by $\nu_{l}$ and $\nu_{h}$, respectively.
 As summarized in the introduction, the optimization consists of two parts: